Property Title Search: How To Find Liens On A House

 What is the difference between a lien search and a title search?

-A lien search focuses specifically on identifying liens against a property.
-In contrast, a title search is more comprehensive, examining the property's ownership history, easements, encroachments, and other encumbrances that could affect ownership rights.
+A lien search targets liens specifically.
+A title search is broader, revealing ownership history, easements, and other encumbrances affecting property rights.

 How much does an Attorney Opinion Letter cost?